stefan-b-jakobsson/basload-rom/README.md

 - \## An alternative comment never outputted to the runnable code.
 - \#REM 0|1, turns off (0) or on (1) output of REM statements ti the runnable code.
 Default is off.
-- \#INCLUDE \filename, includes the content of another source file.
+- \#INCLUDE "file name", includes the content of another source file.
 - \#AUTONUM 1..100, sets the number of steps the line number is advanced for each line in the runnable code.
 - \#CONTROLCODES 0|1, turns off (0) or on (1) support for named PETSCII control characters, for instance {WHITE} or {CLEAR}.
-- \#SYMFILE \filename, writes a symbol table for debugging purposes to the specified file name.
+- \#SYMFILE "file name", writes a symbol table for debugging purposes to the specified file name.
 Add @: before the file name if you want to overwrite an existing file.
 This option may only occur once in the source code, before any BASIC code has been outputted.

 ## Running BASLOAD